wikimedia/operations-puppet-cdh4/README.md

-Puppet module to install and manage components of Cloudera's Distribution 4 (CDH4) for Apache Hadoop.
+Puppet module to install and manage components of a YARN installation of Cloudera's Distribution 4 (CDH4) for Apache Hadoop.

-_NOTE_: This module currently only supports YARN, and not MapReduce version 1.

 # Description
 Installs HDFS, YARN MapReduce, hive, hbase, pig, sqoop, zookeeper, oozie and hue.
-Note that, in order for this module to work, you will have to ensure that:
+Note that, in order for this module to work, you will have to ensure
+that:
 * Sun JRE version 6 or greater is installed
 * Your package manager is configured with a repository containing the Cloudera 4 packages.
 (See examples/cloudera_apt.pp)